Mute-Publishing/Archive/getting-started-guide.md

 ## Getting Started Guide

+Note: move over intro and diagram once complete, and link back to READ ME!

 In setting up Zotero we'll cover these items, all you need to set you on your way;
 + Adding a Mute magazine article
 + Adding a comment